+D. Penalty
-- D. Penalty - 1.
-First Violation: After confirmation of the first violation, the student shall lose eligibility in that sport for the next two

-(2) consecutive interscholastic contests or two (2) weeks of that season, whichever is greater.
+- 1. First Violation: After confirmation of the first violation, the student shall lose eligibility in that sport for the next two - (2) consecutive interscholastic contests or two (2) weeks of that season, whichever is greater.
 If there are fewer than two (2) events remaining in that sport, the loss of eligibility will continue into the next season in that sport.
-Note: This means that a senior who violates the bylaws at the end of one sport season will lose eligibility for two(2) games in the next sport season in which the student participates.

-- 2. Second Violation: After confirmation of the second violation, the student shall lose eligibility in that sport for the nextsix (6) consecutive interscholastic contests or three (3) weeks, whichever is greater. - 3.
-Third Violation: After confirmation of the third or subsequent violations, the student shall lose eligibility in that sportfor the next twelve (12) consecutive interscholastic contests or four (4) weeks, whichever is greater. - 4.
-Penalties are progressive and consecutive. - E. Special Considerations - 1.
-National Teams and Olympic Development Programs a.
-The program is approved and supported by the national governing body of the sport or if there is an Olympic development program of training and competition.
+Note: This means that a senior who violates the bylaws at the end of one sport season will lose eligibility for two (2) games in the next sport season in which the student participates. - 2.
+Second Violation: After confirmation of the second violation, the student shall lose eligibility in that sport for the next six (6) consecutive interscholastic contests or three (3) weeks, whichever is greater. - 3.
+Third Violation: After confirmation of the third or subsequent violations, the student shall lose eligibility in that sport for the next twelve (12) consecutive interscholastic contests or four (4) weeks, whichever is greater. - 4.
+Penalties are progressive and consecutive.

+E. Special Considerations
-The MSHSL may permit participation by high school students on bona fide national teams or in Olympic development programs if:

-b.
-Directly funded by a national governing body on a national level.

-c.
-Authorized by a national governing body for athletes having potential for future national team participation.
+- National Teams and Olympic Development Programs The MSHSL may permit participation by high school students on bona fide national teams or in Olympic development programs if: - (2) The program is approved and supported by the national governing body of the sport or if there is an Olympic development program of training and competition. - (3) Directly funded by a national governing body on a national level. - (4) Authorized by a national governing body for athletes having potential for future national team participation.
 Students who are invited to participate on National Teams or in Olympic Development Programs must contact their high school principal to obtain an application form.
-This must be completed at least thirty (30) days prior to participation.

-- 2. During the school year, students who participate for their school in a sport may participate through training, try-out or competition on a National Team or in a United States Olympic Development Program provided the student receives an individual invitation from the United States Olympic Committee or the United States National Governing Body on the national level for that sport. - 3.
-Students who have completed their eligibility in a sport are exempt from the non-school competition and trainingrules in that sport. - 4.
-ATHLETIC ČAMPS AND CLINICS - A. School Year Students may attend athletic camps and clinics which have been approved by their high school principal. - B. Summer Vacation Period Non-school specialized athletic camps and clinics do not require approval.
-1. The non-school sponsored camp or clinic fee must be provided by the student or the student's parent(s) or guardian, unless other arrangements are approved by the Board of Directors. - 2.
-A student may attend a camp or clinic where a member of the school's coaching staff (sophomore, B-Squad, junior varsity or varsity) in that sport owns, administers, directs, organizes, or serves as an instructor or is a staff member during the student's attendance. - c.
-Penalty
+This must be completed at least thirty (30) days prior to participation. - 2.
+During the school year, students who participate for their school in a sport may participate through training, try-out or competition on a National Team or in a United States Olympic Development Program provided the student receives an individual invitation from the United States Olympic Committee or the United States National Governing Body on the national level for that sport. - 3.
+Students who have completed their eligibility in a sport are exempt from the non-school competition and training rules in that sport.

+4. ATHLETIC CAMPS AND CLINICS

+- A. School Year Students may attend athletic camps and clinics which have been approved by their high school principal. - B. Summer Vacation Period Non-school specialized athletic camps and clinics do not require approval. - 1.
+The non-school sponsored camp or clinic fee must be provided by the student or the student's parent(s) or - guardian, unless other arrangements are approved by the Board of Directors. - 2.
+A student may attend a camp or clinic where a member of the school's coaching staff (sophomore, B-Squad, junior varsity) in that sport owns, administers, directs, organizes, or serves as an instructor or is a staff member during the student's attendance.